 This influencer marketing campaign resulted in the distribution of 400,000 Amex decals on various social media platforms and earned 5 million impressions.

 In order to keep its most successful influencer programs running, LinkedIn strengthened relationships through ongoing social media engagement with about 40 highly targeted engaged advocates.

 LinkedIn was able to share brand stories that created value for both the brand and the influencers, who could showcase their expertise and drive engagement on LinkedIn.

 The Key Takeaways

-Not only do you drive future sales, but you build brand awareness, grow your reputation, and set up leads for down the road.
+Not only do you drive future sales, but you build brand credibility and awareness, grow your reputation, and set up leads for down the road.
 Paid digital ads may take a lower level of effort, but you see a much greater return on effort with influencers and industry experts on your side.

 Make sure you know how to find an influencer, build a strategy, and produce a report you can be proud to present.